Australian Pacific produces first coal in 17 years at Dartbrook mine

 “Commissioning is underway and the team on the ground is working hard to bring the mine safely into commercial production in the coming weeks,” Saridas said.

-“In just 18 months, we have simplified the joint venture, secured USD60 million in restart capex, finalised land and water access agreements, dewatered and refurbished the Hunter Tunnel, sourced and commissioned mining equipment, and installed a brand-new four kilometre conveyor system.
+“In just 18 months, we have simplified the joint venture, secured $60 million in restart capex, finalized land and water access agreements, dewatered and refurbished the Hunter Tunnel, sourced and commissioned mining equipment, and installed a brand new 4 km conveyor system,” she continued.

-“There is still work to be done to achieve commercial production and we remain focused on our goal of making Dartbrook a world-class underground mine,” she said.
-“We look forward to cementing our place as the Hunter Valley’s newest coal producer.”
+Saridas added that there is still work to be done to achieve commercial production, and the company remains focused on its goal of making Dartbrook a world-class underground mine and cementing its place as the Hunter Valley’s newest coal producer.

 Australia Pacific’s shares rose over 5% in Thursday trading.
-The company has a A$96 million ($64m) market capitalization.
+The company has an approximate A$96 million ($64 million) market capitalization.